gregology/gregology.github.io/_posts/2020-05-14-online-retreat.md

   - non-travel
 ---

 I need to turn off and on again.
 An IRL retreat is out of the question so this is the DIY approach.
-Starting Saturday morning, four days, no social/news media, lots of offline activities.
+Starting Saturday morning, four days, no social/news media, lots of lazy activities.

 ## Saturday